WisGateOS 2 Extensions User Manual

 -

-Click the Device Overview tab to view the Field Tester devices and the collected data.
+- Click the Device Overview tab to access the Field Tester’s heatmap and network performance data.

 AWS IoT